 All calculations are made in accordance with the latest national and international conventions, regulations, rules and resolutions, which are continuously updated in FORAN.
 Even users can define their own criteria.

-FORAN enables an accurate calculation of the flooding conditions and damage stability according to the deterministic and probabilistic methods, taking into account the intact stability conditions, and associates the spaces to the geometric subdivision defined.
+FORAN enables an accurate calculation of the flooding conditions and damage stability according to the deterministic and probabilistic methods, taking into account the intact stability conditions, and associating the spaces to the geometric subdivision defined.
+User has total control over the corrections that can be applied to the tanks in the different conditions.

 Complete dynamic calculations and analysis of ship launching over slipway and floating from dry dock processes are featured in FORAN, including graphic representation and static and dynamic stability calculations.